EngeLab/RNAseqFunctions/README.md

 ### Description

-A package of RNAseq analysis tools for the Enge lab.
-See the vignette for explaination of the available functions.
+A package of RNAseq QC and analysis tools for the Enge lab.

 ### Installation